Explaining the Craps Table For Beginners

 Craps Table: Understanding the Basics

 The first thing to learn in Craps 101 is that the game is based around simply betting on the outcome of the roll of two dice, but there are lots of ways the dice can fall.
-Each bet comes with specific odds, explaining why the craps table has so many different fields for betting.
+Each bet has specific odds, which explains why the craps table has so many different betting fields.

-The other thing you'll notice (at a physical casino) is the staff around the table.
-There's the boxman, who is essentially the game supervisor and cash handler.
-Standing opposite the boxman is the stickman, who pushes the dice, calls results and determines how fast a game plays out.
+You'll notice staffers around the table at a physical casino.
+The boxman is essentially the game supervisor and cash handler.
+Standing opposite the boxman is the stickman, who pushes the dice, announces the results, and determines how quickly a game plays out.

 Natural Numbers